 - Three shared bedrooms with bunk beds (some camp beds also available)

-- Toilets and Showers: Separate to shared bedrooms, with instant hot water units.
+- Toilets and Shower: Separate to shared bedrooms, with instant hot water units.

 How to find Berneray Hostel